x1ao4/desktop-skipper-for-plex/README.md

 2. Move the `dsp.plist` file to the `~/Library/LaunchAgents` directory.
 3. Open the terminal and enter the command `chmod 644 ~/Library/LaunchAgents/dsp.plist && launchctl load ~/Library/LaunchAgents/dsp.plist`, then press `Enter`.

 This sets DSP as a startup task on your Mac, so the script will run automatically in the background.
-To disable the startup task, enter the command `launchctl unload ~/Library/LaunchAgents/dsp.plist` in the terminal and press Enter.
+To disable the startup task, enter the command `launchctl unload ~/Library/LaunchAgents/dsp.plist` in the terminal and press `Enter`.

 If the script fails to run after being set as a startup task, you may need to replace `python3` in the command script with the actual path of `python3`.
 You can find the actual path of `python3` in the Mac terminal by using the command `which python3`.